 Bauer have a set of general competition Terms and Conditions and also specific T&Cs for individual competitions.
 The general T&Cs apply to all competitions, from the free online prize draws to the standard-rate and premium rate text entry promotions.

 These general T&Cs state that you must enter a competition once only, and use your legal name.
 If Bauer believe you have made multiple entries using different phone numbers, email addresses, or social media accounts, all entries will be void.

-If the general terms and specific terms contradict each other, then the specific terms take priority (eg. the general Bauer terms state it’s a maximum of 1 entry per person for each competition, but the specific Cash Register terms state it’s a maximum of 4 entries per person).
+If the general terms and specific terms contradict each other, then the specific terms take priority (eg. the general Bauer terms state it’s a maximum of 1 entry per person for each competition, but the specific Cash Register terms have different limits).
 When you enter a Bauer competition you are agreeing to both the general and specific sets of T&Cs.

-Once you’ve won a prize valued at £500 or more from any Bauer brand, nobody at the same address can win a prize from any Bauer brand during the next 6 months:
+Once you’ve won a prize valued at £500 or more from any Bauer brand, you’re not eligible to win a prize from any Bauer brand during the next 6 months:

 T&Cs for individual competitions also reiterate this point.